fhlasek/SmarterPrinter/server/grafana/README.md

 GROUP BY time($__interval) fill(null)
 ```

-This query computes the difference of the total number of printed pages between
+This query computes the difference in the total number of printed pages between
 consecutive days.
 However, because this metric would be very noisy, it is
 smoothed over 200 days by computing moving average.
 This approach provides
 a sense of a long-term trend rather than an instant measurement for individual days.

 ### Advanced

-Finally, some of the most fancy functionality of the dashboard is built on Flux
+Finally, some of the fanciest functionality of the dashboard is built on Flux
 queries.

 ![ink duration](./images/ink_duration.png)

 ![when will ink run out](./images/when_will_ink_run_out.png)

-In fact, the query for the above 3 plots is quite similar, therefore we only
+The query for the above 3 plots is quite similar, therefore we only
 show here the query for the last one, other queries can be found in the full
 configuration [model.json](./model.json).

 ```
 // Compute the daily consumption rate for each cartridge, excluding the negative values that
-// typically mean that the cartridge was actually replaced on that day.
+// typically mean that the cartridge was replaced on that day.
 ConsumptionRate = from(bucket: "hlasek_home")
   |> range(start: v.timeRangeStart, stop: v.timeRangeStop)
   |> filter(fn: (r) => r._measurement == "printer" and r._field == "prtMarkerSuppliesLevel")